-The MSG satellites continually return detailed imagery of Europe, the North Atlantic and Africa every 15 minutes, for operational use by meteorologists.
+The MSG satellites are operated as a two-satellite system continually returning detailed imagery of Europe, Africa and parts of the Atlantic and Indian Ocean every 15 minutes, for operational use by meteorologists.

 The reason for duplication is simply to guarantee continuity of service in case of satellite failure.
 Weather satellites have become so crucial a part of our daily life that any long gap in service coverage has become inconceivable.

 Launched on 28 August 2002, the first Meteosat Second Generation (MSG-1) satellite became operational on 29 January 2004, when it was redesignated Meteosat-8.
 The second MSG, Meteosat-9, was launched on 21 December 2005.
 The launch of a third MSG, Meteosat-10, was timed on 5 July 2012 for the smooth transition from the ageing Meteosat-8.

 They were all launched on an Ariane 5 from the same launch site - Kourou in French Guiana.

 The service is currently provided by Meteosat-10 and the aging Meteosat-9.
 In addition, Meteosat-8 provides the back-up, including taking over rapid-scanning during planned outages of Meteosat-9.

 The last of the series of four MSG satellites, MSG-4, (to be renamed Meteosat-11 after commissioning) is planned for launch in July 2015.
 It will take over services and ensure the smooth transition to Meteosat Third Generation (MTG) in 2019.